Lowland Scottish: History

-Ex-Eastern Scottish Seddon Pennine 7 609 (SSX 609V), pictured at St Andrew's Bus Station, Edinburgh.
+Ex-Eastern Scottish Seddon Pennine 7 609 (SSX 609V), pictured at St Andrew Sq Bus Station, Edinburgh.
 This bus operated on the company's East Lothian routes.

 Lowland Scottish Omnibuses Limited was created in 1985 as part of the reorganisation of the state owned Scottish Bus Group (SBG) in preparation for deregulation of the bus industry in 1986, and eventual privatisation.
 It inherited the south-eastern depots and operations of Scottish Omnibuses Limited (Eastern Scottish), in the Scottish Borders, eastern East Lothian and Berwick-upon-Tweed.
 The new company introduced a new livery similar to the green and cream Eastern Scottish colours, but using a brighter green and a more striking yellow.

 Upon formation, Lowland initially faced no significant competition, thanks largely to its sparsely populated operating area.
 Town services within Berwick-upon-Tweed continued to be shared with recently privatised Northumbria Motor Services, with Lowland and Northumbria having adjacent depot buildings fronting a shared bus station.
 This working relationship had been built up between the companies' predecessors, Scottish Omnibuses (SMT/Eastern Scottish) and United Automobile Services.

 Ex-Southern Vectis Bristol VRT 856 (NDL 656R) was purchased by Lowland in 1991.
 It is now preserved in the original post-privatisation "Lowland Omnibuses" livery at the Scottish Vintage Bus Museum.

 On deregulation, the relationship between Lowland and Northumbria in Berwick-upon-Tweed broke down, and fierce competition ensued between the two operators for several years.
 The 'bus war' eventually ended in the mid-1990s with Lowland pulling out of Berwick as part of an agreement between First and Cowie Group, by that time owners of Lowland and Northumbria respectively.
 Arriva, Cowie Group's successor, withdrew from Berwick ten years later, leaving the town routes to a local independent operator, Perryman's Buses.

 Lowland Scottish became the first of the SBG subsidiaries to be privatised when in August 1990 the company's management and employees bought the business for £3.1m through their holding company Reiver Ventures Ltd., the word "Scottish" then dropped from the company's legal and trading names at that time.
 Lowland had been a profitable unit within the SBG thanks largely to the limited competition in its rural territory, though this operating area did not give much scope for expansion.
 The company therefore sought to develop its coach business and to expand its presence in the more populated Lothians area.
 In 1991 the bus and coach business of Ian Glass Coaches was acquired, with a depot in Haddington.
 The depot in Dunbar closed shortly afterwards, as the East Lothian area operations were concentrated on Haddington.
 Smaller takeovers were of Shanks ('Border Travel') of Galashiels in 1992 and Grieve's Taxis of Hawick in 1993.
 Diversification included the acquisition of a van hire firm, and development of the PSV/HGV driving school business inherited from Shanks.
 The company also acquired an interest in Lothian Transit of Newtongrange, a low-cost operator running tendered bus services in the Edinburgh area.